dentarg/auth0-blog/_posts/2018-01-23-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 }
 ```

 We'll import `AuthService` add a `constructor()` function to make the service available in our route guard.
 The `canActivate()` method should return `true` if conditions are met to grant access to a route, and `false` if not.
-In our case, the user should be able to access the guarded route if they have a valid access token.
-The `tokenValid()` method from our `AuthService` provides this information.
+In our case, the user should be able to access the guarded route if they are authenticated.
+The `loggedIn` property from our `AuthService` provides this information.

 If the user does not have a valid token, we'll prompt them to log in.
 We want them to be redirected back to the guarded route after they authenticate, so we'll call the `login()` method and pass the guarded route (`state.url`) as the redirect parameter.